altjerry0/BoTC-Track/README.md

 This Chrome extension tracks and rates players in Blood on the Clocktower (BotC) games, helping you recognize familiar players across sessions and track username changes.

+> **Coming soon (v1.1.5+):**
+> - Google Sign-In for secure cloud sync of your player data across devices.
+> - Cloud storage powered by Firebase Firestore.
+> - All Firebase modules are bundled for Chrome Manifest V3 compatibility.

 ⚠️ **Important: Back Up Your Player Data!** ⚠️

 Your player ratings, notes, and history are stored locally by this extension.
 If you uninstall the extension, this data will be **permanently deleted** by Chrome.